What is a CV summary? (& example to copy and paste)

 Here are the answers to several frequently asked questions about CV summaries:

-Yes, you should put a summary on a CV.
-While technically you could write a CV without a summary, we recommend adding one so the recruiting manager can quickly see whether they should continue reading your CV.
+Yes, you should put a summary on a CV so the recruiting manager can quickly see whether they should continue reading your CV.

 So make things easier for the recruiting manager by adding a CV summary.

-What are 4 things to avoid in a CV summary?
+2. What are four things to avoid in a CV summary?

-Here are 4 things to avoid in a CV summary:
+Here are four things to avoid in a CV summary:

 - negative comments about your current and previous jobs or colleagues